 A real estate licensee is a general term that refers to anyone who holds a real estate license, whether that license is at the salesperson/agent level or the broker level (depending on the jurisdiction).
-This term covers any individual who has successfully completed the requirements for obtaining a real estate license within their state (which can include coursework, exams, and background checks).
-Depending on the state, a real estate licensee could be an agent/salesperson or a broker.
-In other words, all real estate brokers are licensees, but not all licensees are brokers.
-Brokers generally have met more stringent education and experience requirements than agents/salespeople.
+This term covers any individual who has successfully completed the requirements for obtaining a real estate license within their state, which can include coursework, exams, and background checks.
+All real estate brokers are licensees, but not all licensees are brokers.

+Real estate brokers have met more stringent education and experience requirements than agents/salespeople.
 They are allowed to operate independently and/or manage their own real estate brokerage firm.
 Brokers typically assume legal responsibility for the transactions conducted under their supervision (i.e., for the work of the agents they oversee).
 In many jurisdictions, only brokers can hold client funds in trust accounts and negotiate fees directly with clients, whereas agents must do so through their supervising broker.

 A principal real estate broker is the lead professional in a brokerage, with advanced credentials and legal responsibility for managing transactions and supervising licensed brokers.
 They hold the highest level of real estate licensure issued by the Oregon Real Estate Agency (OREA).
-Principal brokers can supervise and manage other real estate brokers.
-They're responsible for ensuring that the brokerage and all supervised brokers follow Oregon real estate regulations and ethics standards.
+Principal brokers can supervise and manage other real estate brokers, and are responsible for ensuring that the brokerage and all supervised brokers follow Oregon real estate regulations and ethics standards.

 To qualify as a principal broker, an individual must first hold a real estate broker license, typically work under supervision for a set period (usually three years), complete additional education specific to principal brokers, and pass the principal broker licensing exam.
 Principal brokers may establish their own real estate brokerage or practice independently.
 They can open trust accounts, hold client funds, and set business policies and procedures for their brokerage.

 Oregon law tasks the principal broker with maintaining accurate records of all transactions and ensuring all paperwork and disclosures comply with state statutes and administrative rules.
 They are subject to oversight by OREA and carry the legal responsibility for brokerage operations.

 Because they supervise other brokers and oversee day-to-day business, principal brokers in Oregon bear ultimate liability for the actions of their team.
 If a complaint arises, OREA typically holds the principal broker accountable for any failure to comply with licensing laws or regulations.

-HB 3137 -2 STAFF MEASURE SUMMARY